-The Judge Advocate General's Student Detachment is the world's premier Judge Advocate producing organization charged with facilitating, training, and indoctrinating our newest members, concentrating on mentoring officers through deliberate leadership opportunities and developing officers capable of providing principled counsel and legal services to the Army, joint force, and multi-national partners in any operational environment.
+The Judge Advocate General's Student Detachment is the world's premier Judge Advocate producing organization charged with facilitating, training, and indoctrinating our newest members, concentrating on mentoring officers through deliberate leadership opportunities and developing officers capable of providing principled counsel and legal services to the

+Army, joint force, and multi-national partners in any operational environment.

 II.3.
-OBC Overview.
+JAOBC Overview.

-You should expect to be in the classroom receiving instruction every duty day from 0830-1200 and 1330-1730.
-You will conduct PRT four days a week from 0630-0730.
+You should expect to be in the classroom receiving instruction every duty day from 0800-1200 and 1330-1730.
 Additional events may occur during the lunch period or in the evenings, though you will generally have these times free.
+You will conduct unit physical readiness training from 0630-0730 on Mondays, Tuesdays, Wednesdays, and Fridays.